msupply-foundation/msupply_docs/content/coldchain/cold_chain_notifications.md

 #### 2. Create a user account
 Users must then create an account with Telegram.

-Once the user account is created users can then subscribe themselves, or be subscribed, to the mSupply Cold Chain Telegram channels that they wish to monitor.
+Once the user account is created users can then subscribe themselves, or can be subscribed by admin users, to the mSupply Cold Chain Telegram channels that they wish to monitor.

 ### Setting up Telegram Messenger notifications for mSupply Cold Chain